Asmaa-Refat/Recursive-To-Iterative/README.md

 # Recursive-To-Iterative
-this code simulates recursion in an iterative fashion
+This code simulates recursion in an iterative fashion.